Viki Odintcova Sizzles In An Almost Sheer Bikini: ‘Incredible’

-Russian bombshell Viki Odintcova wowed her 5.1 million Instagram followers with a sultry new sneak-peek from her latest photoshoot.
+Russian bombshell Viki Odintcova wowed her 5.1 million Instagram followers with a sultry new sneak peek of her latest photo shoot.

 In the shot, Odintcova wore an incredibly tiny bikini that left little to the imagination.
 The top was a classic triangle style, with a deep plunge that was sure to show off the model’s décolletage.
 The garment was accented with spaghetti straps that were decorated with a cute ruffle detail.

-The bikini top was comprised of a very light mesh material that almost appeared to bet see-through, adding yet another sultry aspect to the ensemble.
+The bikini top was comprised of a very light mesh material that almost appeared to be see-through, adding yet another sultry aspect to the ensemble.
 The hem of the garment was a stark white, adding a pop of contrast to the outfit while highlighting Odintcova’s sun-kissed skin.

-Due to Odintcova’s pose, which consisted of one leg was crossed over the other, not much of the bikini bottom was visible.
+Due to her pose, which consisted of one leg crossed over the other, not much of the bikini bottom was visible.
 However, white straps from the garment hugged her hips and were adorned with the same ruffle detail as on the top.

-The setting for the picture was geo-tagged as Paris, France.
-However, the location would not have been apparent from the picture alone, as the background was comprised of lush greenery that gave the photo a slight Garden of Eden vibe.
+The setting for the picture was geotagged as Paris, France.
+However, the location would not have been apparent from the picture alone, as the background was comprised of lush greenery that gave the photo a slight garden vibe.

-Odintcova posed by angling sideways to the camera to offer fans full view of her enviable curves.
+Odintcova posed by angling sideways to the camera to offer fans a full view of her enviable curves.
 She perched on a wooden fence, arching her back while mussing her hair.
-Her long brunette locks were styled straight and into a simple blowout.
+Her long brunette locks were styled straight in a simple blowout.

-Fans loved the latest uploaded, and awarded the sultry picture close to 155,000 likes and more than 860 glowing comments.
+Fans loved the latest upload and awarded the sultry picture close to 155,000 likes and more than 860 glowing comments.

 “You will cause an unstoppable fires in those woods,” teased one awestruck fan, adding three fire emoji to emphasize the sentiment.